kwiatks/climate-change-setup-oxford/README.md

 ## 2. MUST DO : Register your IBM ID to get access to PAIRS GUI

+You must have done item 1 above before doing this step, you need an active IBM ID.

 - Go to https://ibmpairs.mybluemix.net/
 - Click "Get Started"
 - Click "Sign in using IBMid"